 Most of the leeks have recovered from an attack of the onion fly.
 Some I did have to remove to the compost bin but we will still have sufficient for our needs to see us through the winter.

-While emptying the compost bin I came across a family of Field Mice and thought you might like to see them.
+While emptying the compost bin I came across a family of Field Mice.

 We have had several night frosts which have benefited the parsnips.
 After a poor germination start I am now lifting some good sized roots which are crisp and tasty.
 The young tender middle leaves of the Kale is being picked regularly to keep it growing for a continuous supply throughout the Winter.
 The good weather has given me time to give all the fruit trees a good mulch.
 I have recently visited the Kitchen Garden web site and can recommend this to anyone interested 'growing their own' for lots of information, tips and help with any problems.
 You can find them at http://www.kitchengarden.co.uk